Training

 OSHA 30 Construction

 This OSHA Outreach Training Program provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.
 The 30-hour class is more appropriate for supervisors or workers with some safety responsibilities in the construction environment.
 Trainees who complete this course will receive a course completion card, which does not expire.
-This is a four day class with no makeup days for any time missed.
-Complete attendance is required in order to receive credit for course completion.
+This is a four-day class with no makeup days for any time missed.
+Complete attendance is required to receive credit for course completion.

 *Pre-requisite/class pairing: None